Contents

 5. Materials

 Screen printing is more suitable for natural fibers, such as cotton or silk, as the ink adheres and holds on decently through washes.
-And with specialty inks, you can print on all types of materials – polyester, sure – but also paper, wood, metal, plastic.
+And with specialty inks, you can print on all types of materials – polyester, sure – but also paper, wood, metal, and plastic.

 Conversely, sublimation printing jives well with fabrics that contain a polyester blend, nylon, spandex, lycra – you name it.
 Cotton can work too, but sublimation makes magic happen on those synthetic performance fabrics.
-Beyond shirts, sublimation is a good choice for printing photo mugs, phone cases, ceramic tiles, even coasters as the smooth, polymer surfaces grasp the ink beautifully.
+Beyond shirts, sublimation is a good choice for printing photo mugs, phone cases, ceramic tiles, and even coasters as the smooth, polymer surfaces grasp the ink beautifully.

 6. Environmental impact